AndersDJohnson/danger-yarn-lock/README.md

 # danger-yarn-lock
 > [Danger] check that yarn.lock is updated with package.json dependencies.

+Alternatively, look at `yarn check` or `yarn install --frozen-lockfile`.

 ## Install
 ```
 yarn add -D danger-yarn-lock
 ```

 ## Use

 In your `Dangerfile.js`:
 ```js
 var checkYarnLock = require('danger-yarn-lock')